Building Efficient Software Test Reports

 - Always follow a standardized template and report consistently during frequent updates.
 Stakeholders want to be able to look at summarized data that consistently tells a story and can quickly determine week over week metrics that paint a story.
 By keeping a consistent format that is familiar to everyone, decision making can be made quicker, and expectations follow the plan.

 - Describe the testing activity in detail to show what testing was performed but keep it brief and to the point.
-Leave out any abstract information and additional data in an appendix or follow up document.
+Leave out any abstract information and additional data in an appendix or follow up documentation.